richardanaya/web.rs/electron/README.md

 </p>

 Creating desktop apps with WebAssembly is as simple as making website! `electron` is a technology that packages chrome into an desktop app-like minimalistic web view experience.
-It gives the user access to the local systems resources via a JavaScript api.
+It gives the user access to the local systems resources via the `nodejs` JavaScript api.
 Since `js-wasm` is a technology agnostic library for executing javascript from WebAssembly, we can easily bind to the parts of the `electron` API we need.

 # Getting Started